R-arzep/Tribute-page-RichardF/README.md

 # Unmannable
-Maybbe a game, maybe an app or maybe only the develop of my skills
+Maybe a game, maybe an app or maybe only the develop of my skills i don't know yet.